Man beaten at Charlottesville rally found not guilty of assault

 After the verdict was announced, they released a statement saying, in part: "DeAndre Harris' acquittal today shows he never should have been charged with a crime in the first place ...
 We were further outraged when DeAndre was charged with a crime based on the testimony of the same white supremacists who attacked him."

-Several other men were charged with malicious wounding in the attack against Harris, including Alex Ramos and Jacob Goodwin.
+with malicious wounding in the attack against Harris, including Alex Ramos and Jacob Goodwin.

 Attorneys for Ramos and Goodwin argued that neither man was acting with malice in the fight, but they were acting in self-defense.